jeremyrieunier/polar/pages/outbound.md

 </BubbleChart>

 ## Best Overall Performers
-These campaigns generate substantial pipeline with good efficiency, striking a balance between reach and performance.
+These campaigns generate a substantial pipeline with good efficiency, striking a balance between reach and performance.

 ```best
 select